webdiscus/pug-plugin/README.md

   },

   entry: {
-    // don't define scripts and styles in the webpack entry,
+    // don't define scripts and styles in the Webpack entry,
     // all scripts and styles must be specified in Pug

     // define Pug files in entry: